Who are we?

 What do we need to be considered for the government-funded vocational training?

-We work with Full Employment Council and our candidates need to be enrolled there.
-We help candidates with the processes.
-Documents required for these training are: SSN, state or government provided ID, birth certificate.
-Men between ages 18 to 26 should have been enrolled in the selective services between these ages, if someone has been incarcerated during these years, they can be excused if they provide papers from their PO's or have any document as proof to provide an active residential postal address.
+Documents required to join our vocational training classes are: SSN, state or government provided ID, birth certificate.
+Men between ages 18 to 26 should have been enrolled in the selective services between these ages, if someone has been incarcerated during these years, they can be excused if they provide papers from their Police Officers or have any document as proof to provide an active residential postal address.

 All paperwork necessary for our programs must be filled with accurate information.

-Refund Policy: There is no refund policy for clients after engaging in three days of the SWD Training Program.
+Refund Policy: There is no refund policy for clients after engaging in three days of the Build It KC Training Program.

 Will there be employment services if one does not get training here?